ardinsys/financial-charts/docs/guide/styling-and-localization.md

 });
 ```

-Remember to include the distributed stylesheet (`@ardinsys/financial-charts/dist/style.css`) when using indicators so the UI elements inherit the expected baseline styles.
-You can extend the CSS classes that start with `.fci-` to further customize indicator labels and action buttons.
+Remember to import `@ardinsys/financial-charts/dist/style.css` when using indicators so the UI labels inherit the base styling.